-For more resources, thoughts, and discussion about this session, please visit www.lifespringnetwork.org

-God's Priority Scale

-- 1. Being Fully Human Empowered by our relationship with God

-- 2. Our Family

-- 3. Our Community

-- 4. Our Calling and Profession

-Identity Roles

-"An excellent way to test our values is to observe what we do when we don't have anything to do: how we spend our leisure time and how we spend our extra money." - Eugene Peterson

-Omega Course: For more information on the Seven Values of Abundant Living see Session 4 of the Omega Course.
+Session 1: Abundant Living God's Priority Scale 1.
+Being Fully Human - Empowered by our relationship with God 2.
+Our Family 3.
+Our Community 4.
+Our Calling and Profession God's Mission for Our Lives: The Seven Values of Abundant Living2 Vision For more information see Appendix B. Priorities These seven values are seen throughout Scripture and make abundant Values living practical, applicable and accessible.
+Identity Roles GUIDANCE is necessary in order to carry out God's will.
+We depend on God's leadership (guidance) in our lives which is available through the Holy Spirit.
+Henry Blackaby3: God's will is revealed through: "An excellent way to test our Prayer values is to observe what we do Scriptures when we don't have anything Community to do: how we spend our leisure Circumstances time and how we spend our extra money." - Eugene Peterson Omega Course: For more information on the Seven Values of Abundant Living see Session 4 of the Omega

+Course.

-The Seven Values of Abundant Living2
+The Seven Values of Abundant Living